Best AI Writing Tools for Content Agencies 2026: Tested, Ranked & Compared

 - Enterprise: Custom

-At $45/mo for three seats and 200 articles, Writesonic's Small Team plan offers the best per-seat value on this entire list.
-That's $15 per seat monthly — genuinely hard to beat.
+At $45/mo for three seats and 200 articles, Writesonic's Small Team plan is the best per-seat value on this entire list.
+That's not a typo — $15 per seat per month is genuinely hard to beat.

 Pros: